PLC-Programmer/PLC-Programmer.github.io/(E) From a Scala program to JavaScript for the web browser.md

 ### Install Vite and Yarn

-At first I installed Vite (a frontend build tool) and Yarn (a JavaScript package manager): https://tecadmin.net/install-yarn-on-ubuntu-22-04/ --> I took method 1:
+At first I installed Vite (a frontend build tool) and Yarn (a JavaScript package manager).
+From this source https://tecadmin.net/install-yarn-on-ubuntu-22-04/ I took method 1:

 _$ sudo apt update_